Tripbot, the Adventure Robot

 The project is composed of two main components: a bot process and a custom VLC process.
 They are both written in Golang, and they talk to one another over HTTP.
 The bot might ask the VLC process what video is currently playing? or it might say play this specific video.

 Running alongside VLC is Open Broadcaster Software, or OBS.
 It’s an open-source, cross-platform streaming tool that has been a joy to use.
-Though getting OBS to work with my old graphics card on Linux consumed many hours of my life!
+Though getting OBS to work on Linux with my ancient graphics card consumed many hours of my life!

 Also present (though not included in the diagram above) is a music server using MPD.
 You can think of it like a headless iTunes, through which the bot can control the currently-playing audio.